 Today, I feel like going for a hike.
 Getting out in nature, being surrounded by hills, trees, creeks.
 This is an improvement from yesterday when I felt like being surrounded by nothing at all.
 Literally wanting to be removed from everything, surrounded only by void.
 The hike gets me away from people and buildings and highways and chatter, but there’s still the hard, spiky reality of a world all around me to reckon with.
 For someone like me, who occasionally feels like I’m having an out of body experience in my own body, aware of the utter strangeness of my existence in a world whose own existence is equally strange, and how weird it is that I can contemplate my own conscious perspective within that world, the periodic desire to be separated out from that world, to retreat to some neutral space that isn’t me and isn’t the world, is to be expected.

 It’s in those moments that you feel like the cruelest thing about our universe is that it doesn’t have an edge — an existential boundary.
 I mean, yes, our universe, properly speaking, may have an edge.
 A constantly expanding edge, even.
 But expanding into what?
 What’s beyond it?
 More space?
 A multiverse?
 Other spacial-temporal dimensions?
 The point is, it’s endless, and it’s everywhere.
 The comfort that the man lost at sea has in knowing that in any direction he travels he will eventually find coast line is not extended to the man lost in existence.
 Travel in any direction as far and as fast and as long as you can, and you will never reach an end to existence.
-If you want to be an existential wall-flower, safely observing all of created reality from a vantage at its edge, not needing to worry about what’s behind, above, or beneath you…tough luck.
+If you want to be an existential wall-flower, safely observing all of created reality from a vantage at its edge, not needing to worry about what’s behind, above, beneath, or beside you…tough luck.
 There is no farthest wall in nature that you can put your back to.

 I’m fully aware that not everyone experiences this feeling, or in quite the same way, or using quite the same language.
 But I do think that I’m hitting on some kind of ultimate feature of the human condition: the fact of and difficulty in dealing with our very definite limits.
-Not only are we embodied and thus bound by laws of physicality — we’re also stuck being who and what and when we are.
+Not only are we embodied and thus bound by laws of physicality, we’re also stuck being who and what and when we are.
 None of us asked to be born.
 None of us chose the parents we would have, the circumstances we’d be raised in, or even much of what makes up our personalities.
 The moment the concept occurred to us as toddlers, we all began asserting our wills against the world with all the might we had — raging, rebelling, renouncing and then reshaping the world around us however we could.
 Throwing food on the floor if that’s where we wanted it; coloring on the walls; dropping to the floor in protest if we didn’t feel like going somewhere; and screaming bloody murder if someone bigger and stronger than us asserted their own will over ours.

 Most of us have learned to adapt to a world which prevents us from getting our own way all the time.
 Some of us still actively work to get our way, either through material means gained by honest, hard work, or by cleverness and scheming, or by lying, cheating, and stealing.
 Sometimes even through violence.
 But the wiser of us adopt a philosophy that acknowledges our human limitations and accepts them, conforming our wills to reality instead of the other way around, finding peace with the fact of our existence in the kind of universe we’ve got.